Moonshine-IDE/MoonshineWebsite/docs/recaptcha/royale/index.md

 ```

 #### Testing
 We built a working view for our application.
 It is capable of sending our form data and receiving the response.
-No signs of ReCaptcha yet, though.
-At this point, you may want to switch to [Implementing Back End in Grails](../grails/) to have some server to test against.
+No signs of reCAPTCHA yet, though.
+At this point, you may want to switch to [Implementing back-end in Grails](../grails/) to have some server to test against.

 You CAN, in fact, run two server instances with Moonshine at the same time:
 - Grails runs by default at http://localhost:8080/